2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise.
 Eph 1:13

-It happens after, it does not happen before we believe (many reformed/Calvinists aka ‘Doctrines of Grace’ teach that faith is the gift vs. eternal life) that one has to receive before they are able to believe.
+It happens after, it does not happen before we believe (many reformed/Calvinists aka ‘Doctrines of Grace’ teach that faith is the gift vs. eternal life) that one has to receive before they are able to believe (FALSE).

 Open the Door of your heart

-We should be careful that what we use with non-believers, is spoken to non-believers, vs. a church, always doing our best to use clear language so that we do not confuse them.
+We should be SO careful that what we use with non-believers, is spoken to non-believers, vs. an already existing church — always doing our best to use clear language so that we do not confuse them.
 In using these verses, we may possibly teach them how to take one verse out of context later in their studies.
 Do we see Rev 3:20 as the same as the gospel declared in 1 Corinthians 15:3-4?

 Confess your sins